hakanu/blog/_posts/2019-06-22-trilium-notes-on-raspberry-pi.md

 # due to the need of being built from the source.
 mv node_modules node_modules_

-# Reinstall node modules for raspberry pi by using raspi's npm in order to get the arm version's of the npm packages. # This will take long npm install
+# Reinstall node modules for raspberry pi by using raspi's npm in order to get the arm version's of the npm packages.
+# This will take long.
+npm install

 # Create a screen or prepend nohup to node command to run it in the
 # background